Is it time to declutter the office?

 - Embed processes that standardize tidiness.
 These processes would include partnering with a document destruction company that installs locked consoles and provides regular secure removal and destruction services.

 - Implement a Clean Desk Policy so that all employees tidy work stations at the end of every day.
 When away from desks during the day, avoid visual hacking by protecting loose papers and closing down monitors.
+If you have employees working from home, have the shredding drop-box be available at the office so they can drop-in their confidential papers related to work.

 - Introduce a Shred-it All Policy so that all documents are securely destroyed when no longer needed.